 b.
 Transcripts and/or Report Cards

 e.
-MUSIC TRACK applicants must also apply to the UNT College of Music through the Acceptd arts network platform, including an audition and submit ALL REQUIREMENTS by Jan 6, 2023.
+MUSIC TRACK applicants must also apply to the UNT College of Music through the Acceptd arts network platform, including an audition and submit ALL REQUIREMENTS by Jan 13, 2024.

 Supporting Documents Details - click to expand

-SAT/ACT | Applicants using SAT scores—math and verbal sections only—must request that College Board send an official score report to the University of North Texas.
-Use 6481 as the school code.
 Applicants using ACT scores must request that ACT send an official score report to the University of North Texas.
 Use 4136 as the school code.
 (Note: We recommend that applicants interested in the MUSIC and Visual Arts & Design tracks take the ACT rather than the SAT).
-TAMS does not require the essay or writing portion of the SAT or ACT. |

-Transcripts and/or Report Cards | Include report cards or unofficial transcripts for 7th and 8th grades, an unofficial transcript for 9th grade to the current year, and a report card showing at least one grading period in the current year of school if currently enrolled as 9th and 10th graders.
-Applicants currently enrolled in 11th grade who complete the steps listed above can submit documents from 7th through 10th grades, and TAMS will begin evaluating these applicants as soon as their file is complete.
-These applicants, however, will be required to submit their first 11th grade report card before TAMS can make an admission offer (provided the applicant has a successful application process).
 Transcripts and report cards should be saved as PDF forms and uploaded, and each page must show the name of the student and the school.
-TAMS does not accept “screen shots” of the aforementioned documents, and applicants who do not have a complete application file until January or later MUST submit a report card showing their grades for the entire school year up to that date (not just the first grading period as described above). |
+TAMS does not accept “screenshots” of the aforementioned documents, and applicants who do not have a complete application file until January or later MUST submit a report card showing their grades for the entire school year up to that date (not just the first grading period as described above).

 An applicant’s Status Page will be updated as elements are received and processed.